 For more information call 800.638.0700 (within the USA) or 314.935.6000, or e-mail firstname.lastname@example.org.

 Submitting a Digital Portfolio: You may submit images through the Slideroom function of the Common Application.
-Your digital portfolio must consist of 12-15 pieces of recent work, which may include drawings, two- and three-dimensional pieces, or photographs.
-Images can be up to 5MB, and you will be able to include information such as title of work, medium, dimensions, and date completed.
+Your digital portfolio must consist of 10-20 pieces of recent work, which may include drawings, two- and three-dimensional pieces, or photographs.
+Each image/file can be up to 5MB.
+When you upload your materials, you will be able to include information such as title of work, medium, dimensions, and date completed.
+There is no additional fee to submit a portfolio as part of your application.

 Transfer admission to Washington University is both selective and competitive.
 In any given year any academic division may have from zero to a small handful of slots available.
 With this small number of transfer spots open, we recommend the strongest candidates for admission present proof of a high school diploma or equivalent and proof of a high level of academic success at their current institution.
 Transfer applicants are required to submit transcripts reflecting all collegiate work undertaken.
 The applicant should submit the Common Application and Washington University's brief supplemental questions at commonapp.org.
 Your application must be accompanied by a $75 nonrefundable application fee.
 Transfer students are required to submit a portfolio of design/art work completed at another college or university for review by the Architecture faculty.